Jailbirds (TV series): Location

 The series is filmed at the Sacramento County Jail (pictured in 2008).

 The show being filmed on location inside Sacramento County Jail in California requires a production crew that documents logistically and ethically under the extreme conditions that is the prison environment.
 This Jailbirds production crew were able to convince the heads of faculty to enable filming on the premises whereby 99% of correctional facilities would deny the opportunity to produce a documentary.

 Filming

-In crafting the storylines within the reality show, executive producer Rasha Drachkovitch discussed the requirement to find inmates who are comfortable behind the camera, will sign a personal release enabling the publication of the footage and give a story that reflects on an aspect of the 'jail experience.'
+In crafting the story lines within the reality show, executive producer Rasha Drachkovitch discussed the requirement to find inmates who are comfortable behind the camera, will sign a personal release enabling the publication of the footage and give a story that reflects on an aspect of the 'jail experience.'
 The method carried out in finding individuals that offered talent and an eye-opening story involved constantly filming and communicating with the prisoners until the best candidate was found.
 This was explained by the president of 44 Blue Productions in that 'someone from the team was usually in prison everyday film' looking for the few people who are willing to share their story.
 The team revealed that the required bond with inmates took months to generate whereby the crew developed strong relationships with the prisoners build on trust and approval, enabling the documentation of various prison origins and experiences.